mozilla/addons-frontend/docs/moz-addon-manager.md

 xpinstall.signatures.dev-root
 ```

-Restart Firefox to put it into affect.
+Restart Firefox to put it into effect.
 This pref allows
 you to fully install add-on and theme files.